Classic rally: Classic rallies

-Touring rallying is all about enjoying countryside and the company of classic car owners.

 In regularity rallies, a series of intermediate time controls must be visited in the correct order.
 At each control point, the team stops and has time recorded on a card.
 At the end of the event, the competitor who has visited all these controls and who has the fewest early or late penalties overall is the winner.
 Note that with the introduction of electronics, control points can be replaced by sensors which trigger the cars at their given time thanks to a transponder, enabling much accurate penalties system.

 Endurance rallies are long-distance motor rallies for vintage, historic and classic cars.

-Classic rallies try to relive some of the great events of the 1960s and 1970s when man and machine were often alone for hours, even days, with little support.
-Cars now have expendable parts and a gearbox can be changed in twenty minutes.
-On the long tough rallies of yesteryear drivers had to drive 3000 km exclusively up and down the French Alps, against the clock for most of the way, and look after the gearbox and every other part of the car, since changing them was impossible.
-Liège-Sofia-Liège, for example, being almost a flat out drive from Belgium to Bulgaria and back, through the roughest roads the length of Yugoslavia and over the difficult passes like the Gavia and the Vivione in Italy.
+Classic rallies attempt to relive the raw athleticism of the 1960s and 1970s with little outside support, as opposed to modern events, where parts are expendable and repairs faster.
+On the long rallies of yesteryear drivers had to drive roughly 3000 km exclusively up and down the French Alps against the clock while looking after the gearbox and every other part of the car, since changing them was impossible.
+Liège-Sofia-Liège is a prime example route, being almost a flat out drive from Belgium to Bulgaria and back, through the roughest roads the length of Yugoslavia and over the difficult passes like the Gavia and the Vivione in Italy.
 Service was wherever the service crews could reach and was usually limited to a change of tires, refueling and, if the team was lucky, only minor repairs, since any time used for service had to be made up on the road by the driver.

 In the 1960s and 70s more than half of the competitive distance on the classic rallies was run at night.
 For example, Monte Carlo Rally had long sections running through the Chartreuse mountains between Chambéry and Grenoble before crossing the Rhone valley and continuing in what was often the deeply snowbound and ice covered Ardèche, all in the same night.